silveste/learning-stuff/README.md

-# Pre-developer Notes

 ## Introduction

-This repository has two main purposes: **learn about GIT and GitHub** while I am doing it and **organise all my notes and exercices** to become a developer

-> For those that don't know where to start I recommend visit [kamranahmedse developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)
+This repository has two main purposes: **learn about GIT and GitHub** while I am doing it and **organise all my notes and exercices** to become a developer.
+For those that don't know where to start I recommend visit [kamranahmedse developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)

 ## List of Subjects